-• Risk Assessment - A comprehensive risk assessment should be completed at the first prenatal visit and reviewed at each subsequent visit.
-The prenatal risk assessment should be repeated early in the third trimester.
-The care plan should address problems identified in the initial risk assessment and focus on conditions of high prevalence and importance with integration of psychosocial and medical care needs.
+- Risk Assessment A comprehensive risk assessment must be completed at the first prenatal visit and reviewed at each subsequent visit.
+The prenatal risk assessment must be repeated early in the third trimester.
+The purpose of the comprehensive prenatal care risk assessment is to identify all relevant past and current maternal-fetal biopsychosocial risk factors as early in the pregnancy as possible, so that the identified risk factors can be promptly addressed before they cause any harm to the pregnancy.
 The psychosocial risk assessment, which includes screening, counseling and referral should be conducted at the first visit and should be reviewed at each subsequent visit.
 The assessment should include a broad range of social, economic, psychological, and emotional disabilities and highlight tobacco use, substance use, domestic violence, and depression.
 If a maternal-fetal risk factor is identified at any point in the pregnancy, the risk factor must be addressed as soon as possible.
+The comprehensive prenatal care risk assessment must be clearly documented in the pregnant person's medical record. - Care Plan Principal maternal care providers must develop a care plan jointly with each pregnant/postpartum person that addresses the problems identified as a result of initial and ongoing risk assessments and focus on conditions of high prevalence and importance with integration of psychosocial and medical care needs.
+The care plan shall describe the implementation and coordination of all services required by the pregnant/postpartum person, be routinely updated, and be implemented jointly by the pregnant/postpartum person, their family, and the appropriate members of the health care team.